naclonts/personal-site-clj/resources/public/articles/bfs-in-clojure.md

 Much credit is due to the free book [Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html), which provided the basis for the graph data structure implementation, and [*The Algorithm Design Manual*](http://www.algorist.com) by Steven Skiena, which inspired the BFS algorithm used here.
 I recommend both to anyone who'd like to beef up their algorithmic chops.

 ## The Graph and the Vertex
 First off, let's define our data structures.
-Our vertices each have a key, a value, and a list of connected vertices, and the graph is a collection of vertices.
+Each Vertex has a key, a value, and a list of connected vertices.
+Each Graph is just a collection of vertices.

 [[ insert basic graph drawing ]]
 ```clojure